swagger-autogen/swagger-autogen/README.md

     ...
 ```

-The recognition of the method, path, parameters, and status of the response will be automatic.
+The recognition of the method, path, parameters and status of the response will be automatic.

 See an [example here!](#examples)